danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 **Syntax Note:** Used in the translation of comprehension forms.

-#### `collectGenerator(generator) <> list`

-Takes an arbitrary generator, and collects all of its generated results, in generated order, into a list, returning that list.

 #### `doFilter(filterFunction, generators*) <> void`

 Iterates over the given generators, calling the given `filterFunction`